kanneg881/PHP/LearningPHPDesignPatterns/README.md

 Example code notation use Chinese, part of the code is slightly different<br>
 If you interest you can buy this book<br>
 English Edition Learning PHP Design Patterns<br>
-All rights reserved.
 All code under this folder copyright by O'Reilly Media.
-All rights reserved. http://shop.oreilly.com/product/0636920028062.do
+All rights reserved.<br>
+http://shop.oreilly.com/product/0636920028062.do